Sheerpower Logo

 • Use ELSE IF for multiple, related conditions.

-• Use SELECT CASE for checking one variable against many different values.
+• Use SELECT CASE for checking one main value against many different values.
 It's cleaner and more readable.

 Hide Description